-A typical injection well consists of concentric pipes, cemented into the surrounding rock, which extend into permeable saline formations, at depths far below the base of potentially useable freshwater aquifers.
+A typical injection well consists of concentric casing, cemented into the surrounding rock, which extend into permeable saline formations, at depths far below the base of potentially useable freshwater aquifers.
 Waste is then injected into the receiving formation by pressure generated by surface pumps.
-International standards (adopted in the Taranaki Region) for the construction of disposal wells emphasise the importance of surface casing extending to depths below the base of the freshwater zones and being cemented back to surface.
-The standards also highlight the requirement for internal casing strings to be cemented back up the hole to seal off and isolate the disposal interval from the overlying fresh water zones, providing a multi-barrier approach to the protection of freshwater resources.
+International standards (adopted in the Taranaki Region) for the construction of disposal wells emphasise the importance of surface casing extending to depths below the base of the freshwater zones and that it is cemented back to surface.
+The standards also highlight the requirement for internal casing strings to be cemented back up the hole to seal off and isolate the disposal interval from the overlying freshwater zones, providing a multi-barrier approach to the protection of freshwater resources.
 As part of the resource consent application procedure for DWI activities, applicants are required to submit information that details both the design and construction specifications of the injection well(s) and illustrates well integrity and the isolation of the well bore from surrounding formations.

-In Taranaki, contaminants disposed of by DWI are generally limited to produced water, saline groundwater, contaminated stormwater, waste drilling fluids, hydraulic fracturing (HF) fluids, and production sludges.
+In Taranaki, contaminants disposed of by DWI are generally limited to produced water, saline groundwater, contaminated stormwater, waste drilling fluids, HF fluids, and production sludges.
 The Council has approved, on specific occasions, the discharge of small volumes of other specified contaminants by DWI.
 Any application to discharge waste material not specifically licenced by the relevant resource consent is assessed by the Council on a case by case basis.
 The Council will assess the composition of the waste for consistency with those specifically approved for disposal.
 In some cases, a new consent may be required.

 Produced water makes up the greatest volume of waste fluids generated by oil and gas exploration and production activities.
-Produced water is water that is present in a hydrocarbon bearing reservoir, brought to the surface as crude oil or natural gas is abstracted from it.
-When hydrocarbons are abstracted from a reservoir, they are brought to the surface as a produced fluid mixture.
+Produced water is water that is present in a hydrocarbon bearing reservoir, brought to the surface as crude oil or natural gas is extracted from it.
 The composition of this produced fluid is dependent on whether crude oil or natural gas is being produced and generally includes a mixture of either liquid or gaseous hydrocarbons, formation water, dissolved or suspended solids, produced solids such as sand or silt, and injected fluids and additives that may have been placed in the formation as a result of exploration, hydraulic fracturing, and/or production activities.
 Produced waters may contain, in addition to salts, hydrocarbon residues and free oil, and traces of process additives including anti-scaling agents, anti-corrosion agents and biocides.
-Proportionally, higher quantities of water are produced from a hydrocarbon field as more oil or gas is abstracted, and the productive life of the field diminishes.
-The issue of produced water disposal is therefore expected to increase as many producing fields approach the end of their lives, and as more fields are discovered and developed.
+Proportionally, higher quantities of water are produced from a hydrocarbon field as more oil or gas is extracted and the productive life of the field diminishes.
+The volume of produced water requiring disposal is therefore expected to increase as many producing fields approach the end of their lives, and as more fields are discovered and developed.